Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• alcoholic extracts in liquid drops and other preparations
+• Alcoholic extract drops and other liquid preparations

 Dosage

-Tea infusion: A tea made from St. John's wort does not provide the effective dose for the treatment of depression, therefore, its ingestion is discouraged in this area of use in preference for preparations with a defined potency (quantified extract).
+Tea infusion: A tea made from St. John's wort does not provide the effective dose for the treatment of depression, therefore, its ingestion is not recommended for this indication, and preparations with a defined content (quantified extract) should be preferred.

 In the application areas of "traditional use" St. John's wort can also be drunk.
-Single dose of 2-4g of St. John's wort, daily dose: 6 to 12g.
+Single dose of 1.5 - 2 g of St. John's wort, daily dose: 4.5 – 6 g.

 Preparation of a tea

-150ml of boiling water is poured over 2-4g of finely cut St. John's wort and strained after 5 to 10 min.
+Pour 150 ml of boiling water over 1.5 – 2 g of finely cut St. John's wort and strain after 5 to 10 min.

 Notes

-St. John's wort has photosensitising properties (hypericin content).
-Therefore fair-skinned people with a high-dose of hypericum may react with increased sensitivity to light and should therefore not be exposed to the sun.
+St. John's wort has photosensitizing properties (hypericin content).
+Therefore, fair-skinned people with a high dose of hypericum may react with increased sensitivity to light and should consequently not be exposed to the sun.

-The intake of St. John's wort during pregnancy and whilst breast-feeding is not recommended, because there is as yet no experience on its safety.
-Also there are no findings for its use in children and adolescents under 18 years old.
+The intake of St. John's wort during pregnancy and lactation is not recommended due to the lack of safety studies available.
+Also, there is no evidence for its use in children and adolescents under 18 years old.

 Side effects